akeneo/pim-api-docs/content/guides/ecommerce-connection/step3-reconcile-PIM-data-with-eCommerce-data.md

 For some attribute types, there are several choices. e.g. For a given measurement attribute: should you keep only the value in the number attribute type or the value plus the unit in a text attribute?

-For price attribute type, again, warning, the PIM manages only a “reference” price not an “up-to-date” price.

 **What do you need to implement?**

 In order to bring flexibility to your connector configuration you can introduce a manual choice of the attribute type mapping.